sylk80/tictactoe_team/notes.md

 -   The state of each round is made available at the end of the game
 -   At the end of the game, the game prints a message with the player that has won

-## Scenario 1 - two bots, playing on the same board
+## User Story 1 - two bots, playing on the same board

 :radio_button: As a game observer